MichaelCurrin/jekyll-theme-quickstart/README.md

 </div>

-The demo code is on the [gh-pages](https://github.com/MichaelCurrin/jekyll-theme-quickstart/tree/gh-pages) branch and uses the Remote Theme plugin to load the theme from GitHub.
+The demo code is on the [gh-pages](https://github.com/MichaelCurrin/jekyll-theme-quickstart/tree/gh-pages) branch and uses the Remote Theme plugin to load the theme from the `master` branch of this project.

 ## What is a Jekyll theme?